antislava/haskell-nix-env/README.md

 cabal new-repl --build-depends lens
 ```

 Unfortunately, this native cabal resolver uses a copious amount of memory, apparently growing exponentially with the number of dependencies.
 This makes it practically unusable for even a moderate package.
-Did not manage to start repl for the example application package used here (though got pretty close with 16g RAM and switching all other applications, see [cabal-new-zero-conf-example.sh](./cabal-new-zero-conf-example.sh)).
+Did not manage to start repl for the example application package used here (though got pretty close with 16GB RAM and quitting all other applications, see notes in [cabal-new-zero-conf-example.sh](./cabal-new-zero-conf-example.sh)).
 For now, this option seems limited to only quick initial idea testing and prototyping.

+**Last but not least**, cabal solver generated a 2.5GB plan cache within local dist-newstyle (which is obviously not shared with other projects the way `nix` and `stack` resources are).